srlinuxamericas/ac2-clab/10-basics/README.md

 ssh clab-basic-srl
 ```

-Connect to cEOS node using its IP address:
+Connect to cEOS node using its hostname or IP address.
+Refer to the card for password.

 ```bash
 ssh admin@172.20.20.2